logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 2. Firstly double check the client is not already added.
 3. Click the blue 'Add New Client' button.
 4. Choose the Provider Organisation from the drop down list.
 5. Enter the Client's details.
 Mandatory fields are marked with an * .
-(Specification :ref:`Client Data Elements <client-data-elements>`)
+(Specification `Client Data Elements <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#client-data-elements>`_)

     *Please note: With the 'Statistical Linkage Key' field you can choose to 'Enter' or 'Generate' a Client's SLK.*
     *The SLK is generated on your device, the names used are not stored or transmitted over the network.*